Master of Respiratory Care – Online

-The Master of Respiratory Care is an online program for respiratory therapists who want to enhance their career options in clinical and/or leadership roles in the respiratory care profession.
-The program includes resources available to respiratory care practitioners through key professional organizations.
-The core of the program builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational, administrative and research settings.
+The Master of Respiratory Care is a fully online program specifically designed for busy respiratory professionals who want to enhance their career options in education, leadership and research.
+The program’s core builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational, administrative and research settings.
 The program is offered in a student-oriented format and an online environment conducive to academic success.

 Admission Requirements for Master of Respiratory Care Degree

-In addition to the minimum School of Graduate Studies admission requirements, applicants must meet the following requirements:
+In addition to the minimum School of Graduate Studies admission requirements, applicants must meet the following criteria:

-- Current state license as a respiratory care practitioner National Board for Respiratory Care (NBRC) professional RRT (advanced practitioner) credential.
+- Current state license as a National Board for Respiratory Care (NBRC) professional RRT (advanced practitioner) credential.

-- Membership in the American Association for Respiratory Care (AARC) in order to access data/projects that will be needed in academic coursework.
+- Membership in the American Association for Respiratory Care (AARC) to access data/projects needed in academic coursework.

-- An (optional) personal interview and/or additional information as requested by the program’s admission committee.
+- An (optional) personal interview and additional information as requested by the program’s admission committee.

 NOTE: Students not meeting regular admission requirements may be provisionally admitted.